-1. Description of business and significant accounting policies (Continued)
+1 Description of business and significant accounting policies (Continued)

-(i) Impairment of long-lived assets and other acquired intangible assets
+(i) Impairment of long-lived assets including other intangible assets

 Long-lived assets held and used by the Group and intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 The Group evaluates recoverability of assets to be held and used by comparing the carrying amount of an asset to future net undiscounted cash flows to be generated by the asset.
 If such assets are considered to be impaired, the impairment loss is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets calculated using a discounted future cash flows analysis.
 Provisions for impairment made on other long-lived assets are disclosed in the consolidated statements of operations and comprehensive loss.
-Based on the assessment of the land and buildings of the factory in Shenzhen, PRC, no provision was made by the Group as an impairment (2011: \$nil; 2010: \$nil).
+The Group is going to transfer all its production process to the factory in Xinxing, PRC.
+As a result, the Group performed an assessment of the value of the land and buildings of the factory in Shenzhen, PRC, and no provision for impairment was made by the Group (2012: \$nil; 2011: \$nil) based on the assessment.